Alphonse de Lamartine’s library

 The Lamartine Museum

-The poet’s family museum was constituted by his niece Valentine de Cessiat, who inherited the Saint-Point castle after the death of Alphonse de Lamartine.
 It is located on the ground floor’s great living room, listed as a Monument Historique, lit up by four big windows and French windows that open to the outdoor park.
 In three glass cases, personal objects and memorabilia evoke his family, his travels, his muses, sources of poetic work and his political career.

 Lamartine and politics